Warren Buffett’s 8 Tips for Not Going Broke

 Understand What You Invest In

-Buffett firmly believes in thoroughly understanding a business before investing in it.
-He says, “Never invest in a business you cannot understand.”
-Make sure to research and have a clear understanding of where you’re putting your money, be it stocks, real estate, or any other form of investment.
+Whether it’s S&P 500 index funds or another stock market option, Buffett firmly believes in thoroughly understanding a business before investing in it.
+He said, “Never invest in a business you cannot understand.”
+Make sure to research and have a clear understanding of where you’re putting your money, be it stocks, real estate or any other form of investment.

-For example, if you’re knowledgeable about real estate but know little about the tech industry, it might be prudent to invest in the former.
+For example, if you’re knowledgeable about real estate but know little about the tech industry, it might be prudent to invest in the former as that’s where you have a competitive advantage.
 Venturing into unknown territories can expose you to unforeseen risks.

 Avoid High-Interest Debt